x0k/mk/README.md

 ### Default target

-By default target segment is `mk` and all segments are implicitly declare `mk` as their target.
+By default target segment is `default` and all segments are implicitly declare `default` as their target.
 So `$ mk` command will include all segments in the result.

 If you want to exclude some segment from `$ mk` result, then:
-- define segment with target (any non-empty string/strings not beginning with `mk`)
+- define segment with target (any non-empty string/strings not beginning with `default`)
-- define segment after `mk` segment.
+- define segment after `default` segment.

 `mkfilex` file